 6.1 Perfect Side Dishes

-- Fresh green salad with a citrus vinaigrette
+- Green salad with citrus dressing

 - Garlic butter rice or quinoa